kemalyst/kemalyst/README.md

   timestamps
 end
 ```
-The mapping will automatically create the id.
+The mapping will automatically create the id of type Int64.
 If you include `timestamps`, a created_at and updated_at field
-mapping is created that follows the active_record convention in Rails.
+mapping is created that will automatically get updated for you.

-You can also override the table name:
+You can override the table name:
 ```crystal
 require "kemalyst-model/adapter/pg"